mo-qassem/aws-bootcamp-cruddur-2023/journal/week1.md

       driver: local
   ```

-- ### Second: we update `.gitpod.yaml` to install postgres client to be able to interact with postgres db server.
+- ### Second: Update `.gitpod.yaml` to install postgres client to be able to interact with postgres db server.

   ```yaml
   tasks: